ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>Include the services that are bound to a specific namespace in a cluster.
+<dd>Include the services that are bound to a specific project in a cluster.
 This value is optional.</dd>

 <dt><code>--all-namespaces</code></dt>
-<dd>Include the services that are bound to all of the namespaces in a cluster.
+<dd>Include the services that are bound to all of the projects in a cluster.
 This value is optional.</dd>

 <dt><code>--json</code></dt>
 <dd>Prints the command output in JSON format.
 This value is optional.</dd>